alec-g-olson/TemplatePythonProject/README.md

 "Next", wait for the image to load, click "Next", ensure that "System Interpreter" is selected on the left with `/usr/local/bin/python3`, and finally click "Create".
 Then hit "Apply" on PyCharm's Interpreter Settings page and enjoy!

+Note: The image name is pulled from [pyproject.toml](pyproject.toml).
+If you change `template_python_project` to something else you must build a new image and reset the interpreter.
+You'll also need to update this README.

 #### PyCharm: Setting Src and Test Folders